Jigsaw (Saw character): Saw III

 In Saw III, John's cancer has progressed and he is on his death bed.
 His apprentice, Amanda, begins to create impossible tests.
-This angers John, who doesn't see his games as outright murder because the participants have a chance of survival.
+This angers John, who does not see his games as outright murder because the participants have a chance of survival.
 John administers a final test to Amanda to decide whether she will be a worthy successor.
 Meanwhile, Dr. Lynn Denlon is forced to keep John alive via emergency surgery.
 Her husband Jeff also undergoes a test, meant to be a punishment for his inability to forgive a drunk driver who killed one of his children.
 John attempts to prevent Amanda from failing her test, but she admits that she no longer believes in John's philosophy and shoots Lynn.
 Jeff subsequently shoots and kills Amanda.
 Jeff then kills John with a power saw.
 As he dies, John pulls out a tape player revealing that Jeff has failed his test by killing him, and that Jigsaw has abducted Jeff and Lynn's daughter Corbett.
 Jeff is forced to play another game to find Corbett.

 Saw IV

 Saw IV opens with John's autopsy where a wax-coated tape is found in his stomach.
 The tape reveals to Detective Mark Hoffman that he will be tested, with the end of the film revealing that Hoffman is another one of John's accomplices.
 Saw IV also explores John's backstory.
 John was a successful civil engineer and property developer, as well as a devoted husband to his wife Jill Tuck.
 Jill ran a recovery clinic for drug users and was robbed by Cecil, one of her patients.
 Cecil accidentally injured her during the robbery and she subsequently miscarried.
 John became bitter after the loss of their unborn child, and he and Jill ultimately divorced.
 After being diagnosed with cancer and attempting suicide, John becomes the Jigsaw Killer and Cecil is his first victim.

 The film also further illuminates Amanda Young's backstory and connection to John Kramer.
-In a flashback, it is revealed that Amanda, suffering from heroin withdrawal, was the one to convince Cecil to rob the clinic - inadvertently causing Jill's miscarriage and the couple's divorce.
+In a flashback, it is revealed that Amanda, suffering from heroin withdrawal, was the one to convince Cecil to rob the clinic – inadvertently causing Jill's miscarriage and the couple's divorce.
 After Cecil became Jigsaw's first victim, John soon focused his sights on Amanda: seeing her as a good candidate for a trap due to her addiction and her role in Jill's assault.